 It is noteworthy that less than 10% of merchant ships transiting through the Bab el Mandeb are conducting their voyages without AIS.
-This figure has not changed significantly over the past months, shown in Figure 2.
+This figure has not changed significantly over the past months, shown in Figure 2, despite a 2 months long stop in attacks.

-Figure 2: Number of weekly Bab el Mandeb transits by merchant ships with and without AIS (Source:
+Figure 3: Number of weekly Bab el Mandeb transits by merchant ships with and without AIS (Source: